Teams, tales and tips – the local game in full

 Ever since, London teams have traditionally performed well in the glamorous cup competitions but poorly in the long, gruelling league championship.
 All this changed with the arrival of Arsène Wenger as coach of Arsenal and Roman Abramovich as owner of Chelsea.

-Eight titles have come to the capital since 1998.
+Nine titles have come to the capital since 1998, including one in 2026 that secured Arsenal’s return to the elite under Mikel Arteta.
 During that time, Wembley, opened in 1923, was completely rebuilt and reopened, making it the showcase once again for the national game.

-Every weekend, thousands come from Scandinavia, Russia and beyond to catch the world’s top stars in action at north London rivals Arsenal and Tottenham, at Chelsea and West Ham.
+Every weekend, thousands come from Scandinavia, America and beyond to catch the world’s top stars in action at north London rivals Arsenal and Tottenham, at Chelsea and West Ham.
+All have appeared in European finals in recent years, although West Ham’s relegation in 2026 may see them out of the limelight for a while, given the ownership struggles at the club.

 While Chelsea have shelved their stadium rebuilding plans, Tottenham moved into their new one in 2019 after nearly two seasons at Wembley.
 Nearly a decade later, the acclaimed Tottenham Hotspur Stadium will be sharing hosting duties for Euro 2028.
 West Ham are based at the London Stadium, which staged the Olympic Games in 2012.

-Across the city in West London, you find Championship teams Fulham and QPR, and over-achieving Brentford, whose Gtech Community Stadium opened in 2020.
+Across the city in West London, you find Fulham and QPR, and over-achieving Brentford, whose Gtech Community Stadium opened in 2020.

-Another side who emerged from the non-league pyramid, Barnet, regained promotion to the Football League in 2015 only to fall out of it again in 2018.
+Another side who emerged from the non-league pyramid, Barnet, regained promotion to the Football League in 2025 after fall out of it in 2018.
 Dropping out in 2016 were Dagenham & Redbridge, who can link their ancestry back to leading amateur clubs from around East London and outskirts.
 A 3-2 defeat by fellow East Londoners Leyton Orient sent the Daggers into the fifth flight.
 Orient followed them a year later but climbed back up after winning the National League in 2019.
 In 2023, the O’s made the third tier.

 The latest London club to make the climb into the Football League, Bromley, are based at Hayes Lane, which sports a new stand added before the 2019-20 campaign.
 The ground lies a 15-minute walk from Bromley South station, 15 minutes by frequent train from Victoria.